perfect7613/Sentiment-analysis-webapp/README.md

    - Responsive design that works across devices
    - Interactive UI with real-time feedback

-## Prerequisites

-- Docker and Docker Compose (for containerized setup)
-- Python 3.11+ (for manual backend setup)
-- Node.js 18+ (for manual frontend setup)
-- Hugging Face API token (for downloading the model)

 ## Installation and Setup

 ### Using Docker (Recommended)